yaricom/goNEAT_NS/README.md

 ## Discussion

+Here tested two approaches to perform solution search optimization with **NEAT** algorithm:

+* Novelty Search
+* Objective-based fitness optimization

-In this work we have tested two approaches to perform fitness function optimization with NEAT algorithm: novelty search and objective-based.
-The novelty search optimization was found as outperforming method for solving of deceptive tasks when strong local optima present, such as maze solving.
-Our experiments based on two maze environments configurations: medium and hard maze.
+The Novelty Search optimization demonstrated outstanding performance for solving of deceptive tasks when strong local optima present, such as maze solving.

+We evaluated experiments based on two configurations of maze environments varied by complexity:

+* medium
+* hard

 ### Medium maze results

 With medium maze configuration both fitness function optimization methods was able to produce agents able to solve the maze:

-* the Novelty Search based agent was able to solve maze in 10 from 10 trials
+* the **Novelty Search** based agent was able to solve maze in 10 from 10 trials
-* the Objective-Based agent was able to solve medium maze in 9 from 10 trials
+* the **Objective-Based** agent was able to solve medium maze in 9 from 10 trials

 The novelty search optimization also resulted in producing more energy efficient and elegant genome for solver agent.
-The absolute winner with NS optimization has only 15 neurons with 19 links between (Fitness: 0.984) compared to objective-based optimization where best agent has 60 neurons with 214 links between (Fitness: 0.987).
+The absolute winner with NS optimization has only 15 neurons with 19 links between (Fitness: 0.984) compared to objective-based optimization where the best agent has 60 neurons with 214 links between (Fitness: 0.987).
 The provided fitness value describe how close final agent's position to the maze exit after 400 time steps (where 1.0 means exact match).
 Full statistics of experiment provided further.